BrandonBourassa/Capstone-Code-Portfolio-ATMS-596/README.md

 Capstone_Project_Bourassa_FULL.ipynb
 - A Jupyter Notebook that includes all code used for:

+Precip_data
+- All Precipitation files from 1960-2015 in .nc format.

 - Preprocessing the AR catalog
 - Merging AR events with gridded precipitation data
 - Performing trend analyses on AR frequency, intensity, and precipitation